SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 22. Click 'OK'
 <br>![](/exercises/ex0/images/DataCatalog_AddCommentSave_00_40.png)

+## Search, add, and associate a glossary term

 After completing these steps you will have search the glossary, added a glossary term, and associated the term with a column in SAP Data Intellegence